fr0gger03/fr0gger03/README.md

 ## 👨‍💻 About Me

 I'm a career, presales-focused solutions architect / systems engineer focused on building practical solutions that solve real problems.
 My work spans full-stack web applications, cloud automation, and self-hosted infrastructure.
-I am a hobbyist and a technologist - I enjoy working with Python, containerization, and building tools that make infrastructure management and development workflows more fun and efficient.
+Though I don't consider myself a developer, I am an avid hobbyist and a technologist - I enjoy working with Python, containerization, and building tools that make infrastructure management and development workflows more fun and efficient.

 - 🔧 python-based CLI tools for extending infrastructure management
 - 🔧 Building production-ready Flask applications with comprehensive test coverage